From corporate travel agencies and TMCs to a new generation of travel management platforms — this is your guide to

 How can using a business travel management service reduce costs?

-Perhaps the biggest advantage of the new generating of business travel management tools is their ability to help you save money in three ways:
+Perhaps the biggest advantage of the new generation of business travel management tools is their ability to help you save money in three ways:

 - The best corporate travel tools can give users access to negotiated fares and other cost-saving perks that were typically only available to companies spending millions in travel every year.

 - Because you can add bookings guidelines and limits directly into these tools, companies can save significant money, as travelers can more easily book within policy and finance teams are automatically notified when a booking exceeds suggested limits.

 - Finally, because business travel websites like Travelperk are easy to use and provide 24/7 traveler support, companies can save a ton of time they once had to invest in booking trips and providing support to road warriors.
 That freed up time allows employees to focus on the more important aspects of their jobs.

 Business travel management is an important part of any successful companies, but the best aren’t happy with the status quo — they’re looking for new and better ways to book, manage and report on corporate travel.